filecash/filecash_announcement/README.md

 - Telegram: https://t.me/FilecashGlobal

 The FileCash community was formally established on September 18th, 2020, and opened the Github code base on September 19th, 2020.
 In the initial stage, only some part of the source code will be available during the test stage.
 The entire source code is planned to be unveiled after mainnet’s launch.

+#### [The 10th version](https://github.com/filecash/lotus/releases/tag/filecash-v0.9.0-rc1) released on 4th December

+Improvements have been made as below:
+- Code upgraded to v0.9.0;
+- This is a preview version which does not require mandatory upgrade and co-exists with the 0.7 version;
+- Some bug fixed.

+* Preview on mandatory upgrade: Please be fully prepared for the next mandatory at the block height of 118150(10:00 9th December Beijing time)

 ####  Announcement on destruction completion of FIC balance at the genesis node and faucet 26th Nov